Praise for A Curious Matter of Men with Wings

 F. Rutledge Hammes is that rare new voice you run across once or maybe twice in a lifetime.
 His spectacular debut novel, A Curious Matter of Men with Wings soars!
 It is a coming of age cautionary tale about power.
 It’s a mystery and a love story wrapped up in humidity and pluff mud and it is as fascinating as it is addicting.
 In the Lowcountry things are never quite what they seem and what if all those old Gullah superstitions were true?
 Don’t miss this one.
 I cannot wait to see what he comes up with next.
 Congratulations, Mr. Hammes!
 Bravo!

-Dorothea Benton Frank, New York Times Bestselling author of By Invitation Only and Same Beach, Next Year
+Dorothea Benton Frank, New York Times Bestselling author of Queen Bee and By Invitation Only

 A Curious Matter of Men with Wings is where magic comes to life in a bold story that celebrates the Gullah world of the South Carolina sea islands.
 With lyrical prose, the novel takes us into a hidden realm where life is still enchanted and storytelling abounds.
 In these pages, the transfixing Walpole family grapples with loss, the madness of grief, and ultimately healing, while surrounded by a community whose only salvation lies in the ties that bind them.

 Sue Monk Kidd, New York Times Bestselling author of The Secret Life of Bees and The Invention of Wings